 We live in strange times.
-As more and more craft festivals and gatherings are forced to close their doors this Spring due to the Coronavirus outbreak, we don’t want you to miss out.
-So we’re collecting this guide to the best virtual craft gatherings that are springing up in their place.
+As more and more craft festivals and gatherings are forced to close their doors this year due to the Coronavirus outbreak, we don’t want you to miss out.
+So we’re collecting this guide to the best virtual craft gatherings that are springing up in their place, or events that are operating on a scaled down, covid-safe agenda.

 We’ll add details of all the online community events that we hear of to this post.
 Have we missed something?
 Email our team to let us know on email@example.com or share online with our hashtag #stayhomeandcraft